ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
          <h3>Friday Night</h3>A chance of showers and thunderstorms before 1am, then showers and thunderstorms likely.
-Mostly cloudy, with a low around
+Mostly cloudy.
+Low around 65, with
-         65. South southwest wind 10 to 15 mph, with gusts as high as 29 mph.
+         temperatures rising to around 68 overnight.
+South southwest wind 10 to 15 mph, with gusts as high as 29 mph.
 Chance of precipitation is 70%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">